arjengill/punchlinepunjabi/README.md

 Code rebuild of original

-This project uses vanilla HTML, CSS, and JavaScript to construct features like a slideshow, animated marquee, and a slide-down navbar.
+This project uses vanilla HTML, CSS, and JavaScript to construct features like a slideshow, animated marquee, and a window.scroll navbar.